PA6a knapsack, safe use of pesticides City and Guilds / NPTC

 Total £240 per person.

-The PA6a knapsack April 2020 or hand held lance unit for the safe use of pesticides, can be done after firstly completing the PA1 foundation unit.
+The PA6a knapsack July 2020 or hand held lance unit for the safe use of pesticides, can be done after first completing the PA1 foundation unit.

 First of all as a professional user of pesticides you need to ensure you have the correct application unit for when you apply a pesticide.

 A professional is someone who makes an income somewhere down the line from the activities they are carrying out.
 As a result, if your a farmer, landscaper, gamekeeper, or someone employed by a council or rail company this does include you.

 Therefore if you use a knapsack on land to spray or apply pesticides as such as the following products:

 - Growth regulators (products that influence plant growth) in conclusion you will need the PA6a application unit.